Spinal Cord Stimulation (SCS):

 Your spinal cord stimulator (SCS) system is designed to interrupt these signals so you don’t perceive them as pain.

 A small device called a spinal cord stimulator is implanted under the skin.

-Thin, flexible “leads” are connected to the stimulator and placed near specific nerves along the spinal cord.
+Thin, flexible “leads” are connected to the spinal cord stimulator and placed near specific nerves in the back.

-The stimulator sends mild pulses through the leads to the nerves.
+The spinal cord stimulator sends mild pulses through the leads to the nerves.

-The pulses interrupt the pain signal on the way to the brain.
+The pulses interrupt the pain signals on the way to the brain.

 See how SCS works